 A great meta tag tells people in twenty or so words why they should click on your link.
 It should tell them what they will find.
 If that tag or description convinces them that they will find the information they want by clicking your link, they will click it.

-When I write meta descriptions, I write as many keywords in as possible and I make sure it makes sense.
+When I write meta descriptions, I write as many keywords in as possible and I make sure it makes sense and makes people want to click.
 When I have a client striving for top spot on Google, I often search their keywords and look at their competition on page one.
 I look at what might have helped them get to page one with primary keywords and Long Tail keywords and I also look for human readability so that people and search engines will like them.
 My quest is to write a better description than the top ten results!
 That way, even if my client makes it to spot #10, they have a good chance of being clicked on.